This short howto will explain the steps to reset a lost root password or to reset a forgotten root password on Linux RHEL 7 or CentOS 7.

 10. Type exit twice to continue booting your system as normal.
 The system will run an SELinux relabel, then reboot again by itself.

-I hope this article gives you some ideas and essential guidance on how to reset forgotten root password on Linux RHEL 7 and CentOS 7.
+I hope this article gives you some ideas and essential guidance on how to reset forgotten root passwords on Linux RHEL 7 and CentOS 7.